Why Smart Thermostats Are Worth It

-If you're looking for a way to save money and energy in your home, it may be a worthwhile investment to explore getting a smart thermostat.
-These devices can do everything from monitor when you leave the house, so that it doesn't throw away electricity heating or cooling an empty home, to adjusting energy usage based on how many people are in a room or what time of day it is.
+If you want a way to spend less money and energy in your home, it may be a wise investment to research getting a smart thermostat.
+These devices can do everything from track when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.

-We'll review what a smart thermostat is, how it works and why it's worth it to purchase one.
-We'll also talk about how it can help you spend less money on your energy bills by lowering energy consumption.
+We’ll review what a smart thermostat is, how it works and why it’s worth it to invest in one.
+We’ll also talk about how it can help you spend less money on your energy bills by lowering energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is an automated device that allows you to do everything from adjusting your heating and cooling settings for various times of day, to tracking when people are in the house, so it isn't wasting energy by heating or cooling an empty home.
+A smart thermostat is an automated device that allows you to do everything from adjusting your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t wasting energy by heating or cooling a vacant home.

-A smart thermostat connects to Wi-Fi, so you'll be able to change and monitor your energy usage from just about anywhere.
+A smart thermostat connects to Wi-Fi, so you’ll be able to adjust and monitor your energy usage from just about anywhere.

 How Do Smart Thermostats Work?

 A smart thermostat has learning algorithms and can connect with other smart home technology, like Google Home, Amazon Alexa and Apple HomeKit, for improved control over your comfort.
-They're compatible with most systems, such as home heating and air conditioning.
+They work with most systems, including home heating and air conditioning.

-Smart thermostat features include a temperature sensor that can detect when the home is empty, and then automatically change to an energy-efficient setting.
-Your smart thermostat might be able to geofence with your phone to know when you're at home or away.
+Smart thermostat features include a temperature sensor that can tell when the home is empty, and then automatically adjust to an energy-efficient setting.
+Your smart thermostat may be able to geofence with your phone to know when you’re at home or away.

-A smart thermostat does things like adjust more for rooms that are full or have more people in them, as well as monitor what time of day it is so it knows how much heating or air conditioning should be used.
+A smart thermostat does tasks like adjust more for rooms that are full or have more people in them, as well as track what time of day it is so it knows how much heating or air conditioning should be used.

 Are Smart Thermostats Worth It?

-For many people, the answer is yes.
-If you do a lot of travel or are gone for many hours during the day, it may be worth your money to get one of these thermostats.
-You could save a significant amount, especially if you forget to change it when you leave for work or go out of town for the weekend.
+For some people, the answer is yes.
+If you do a lot of traveling or are out for many hours during the day, it may be worth your money to get one of these thermostats.
+You could save a lot, especially if you forget to adjust it when you leave for the office or go out of town for the weekend.

-You won't have to be concerned about whether your smart thermostat is on the appropriate program, or if you remembered to change the temperature setting before you went out.
-It doesn't require a lot of effort from you, but you'll see it in reduced energy bills.
+You won’t have to worry about whether your smart thermostat is on the appropriate program, or if you remembered to adjust the temperature setting before you went out.
+It doesn’t require much effort on your part, but you’ll notice it in lower energy bills.

 Smart Thermostats vs. Programmable Thermostats

 Most homeowners have a traditional programmable thermostat, but 40% of them aren’t set properly.
-This means you could be missing chances to save on heating and cooling costs.
+This means you might be missing opportunities to save on heating and cooling costs.

-Smart thermostats are handy because they learn your schedule and automate heating and cooling that corresponds.
+Smart thermostats are convenient because they adjust to your schedule and automate heating and cooling that corresponds.
 You can set a similar schedule on a programmable thermostat.
-But it's more work to program your thermostat by hand.
+But it’s more effort to program your thermostat manually.

-A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the greatest energy savings.
-If you manually change a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your adjustments.
+A smart thermostat automatically adjusts and gradually changes the temperature inside your home for the greatest energy savings.
+If you manually adjust a programmable thermostat, you can overload your HVAC system and make it work harder to meet your adjustments.